COAST-Lab/c3po/README.md

 ## Next Steps / Questions:
 - What's the goal of this project and this repo specfically?
 Add these details to this README.MD file.
-- Add BOMs / parts lists
-- Add detailed instructions
-- Add photos of assembly process & parts
+- Add detailed instructions and photos of parts / assembly